 – Opal cleaning : Gently massage it with a slightly damp cloth.

 – Precautions: Like all beautiful things, the opal requires that we take care of it.
 Sudden temperature changes can cause the opal a cracking, which is made up of water.
-So beware of sudden passages from hot to cold, as when cleaning ultrasound.
+So beware of the sudden passages from hot to cold, as when cleaning ultrasound.

 – Opal derivatives: There are synthetic opals on the market but also doublets and triplets, generally composed of a thin layer of opal, synthetic or not.
 What distinguishes a real opal from a false is the degree of uniformity of the reflections of colors.
 Looking at the profile stone, if we see columns of abnormally uniform colors, it is a false opal.
 Also, if we look at it from above, the natural opal shows reflections of colors in the shape of combs, while the false opal will show reflections in the shape of alveols of bee nests which are also similar to snake skin.